 orbit/lid emphysema 2nd to sinus wall fracture

-IOP straight and upgaze (may possibly inc w/IR entrapment)
+IOP straight and upgaze (might possibly inc w/IR entrapment)

 infraorbital anesthesia in floor fracture